Position Title: Adult Advocacy Coordinator (part-time)

 The Adult Advocacy Coordinator works to develop and coordinate projects and advocacy efforts for adults with Intellectual and Developmental Disabilities (I/DD) in the Philadelphia area, particularly regarding public policy, systemic advocacy, transition to adulthood services and healthcare needs for the I/DD community.
 May assist with additional activities of The Arc as appropriate.

-- Coordinates medical screenings and RN student presentations from Drexel University medical and nursing students and adults with intellectual and development disabilities (I/DD).
-Grows the current program and/or expand the program to provide additional opportunities to the local community.
+- Coordinates medical screenings and RN student presentations from Drexel University medical and nursing students and adults with intellectual and developmental disabilities (I/DD).

-- Provides outreach to support groups, coalitions, and other networks for adults with I/DD in the community.
+- Outreach to support groups, coalitions and other networks for adults with I/DD in the community.

-- Researches and stays abreast of current public policy and legislation specifically related to adults with I/DD.
+- Research and stay abreast of current public policy and legislation specifically related to adult health care.

-- Attends trainings and events related to adults with I/DD.
+- Attend trainings and events related to adults with I/DD.